DavitKhach/optimal-quantum-circuit/README.md

 # Optimal quantum circuit

-An open-source package for optimizing circuits.
+An open-source project for optimizing circuits.
-Currently, the implementation is limited to the one qubit circuit case.
+Currently, the implementation is limited to the one-qubit circuit case.

+## How to run

-In order to use the package firstly download the package from GitHub.
+In order to use the project firstly clone the repository from GitHub.
-For further configurations we recommend to install [Anaconda](https://www.anaconda.com/products/individual) and create a separate `conda` environment for the package:
+For further configurations we recommend installing [Anaconda](https://www.anaconda.com/products/individual) and creating a separate `conda` environment for the project:

 ```bash
 conda create -n ENV_NAME python=3